josevnz/EmpireStateBuildingRunUp/TUTORIAL.md

 Some interesting facts about the race:

 * Average age is 41 years old and 40 years old is the largest age group
-* The majority number of people belonged to the 'BLACK WAVE'
 * The majority of the people finished the race between 20 and 30 minutes.
 * The youngest runner was 11 years old, oldest was 78